Body and Dash-Mounted Cameras | Criminal Prosecutions

 Lastly, they provided a case from Oregon, State v.
 Bichsel, which was similar to Johnson, and the court there ruled in the same manner.

-Considering how long ago these particular cases occurred, it’s not surprising that at the time officers were generally of the opinion that they had a reasonable expectation to privacy in performance of some of their duties.
+Considering how long ago these particular cases occurred, it’s not surprising that at the time officers were generally of the opinion that they had a reasonable expectation of privacy in the performance of some of their duties.
 It wasn’t until this decision at the federal level that the perception changed.

 Fields v.
 City of Philadelphia